-A component of the interactions focused on the many professions that people in the neighborhood represented, and the need for children to understand what each person did at work.
+A component of the interactions focused on the many professions that people in the neighborhood represented and the need for children to understand what each person did at work.

 Part of this process involved parents who reinforced the need to develop conversational skills with people within the community.
 What a simple concept for children to understand and practice!

 Adults also need to know the people around them.
 There are many ways to accomplish this task.
-As working adults, we use networking as a term to identify how we build relationships with people in our professional neighborhood.
+As working adults, we use networking as a term to identify how we build relationships with people in our professional neighborhoods.

 Build an Effective Professional Network